 Most of the above could be a potential barrier in the carpet retailing sector, but in order to score high marks you need to apply them in the context of carpet retailing rather than just list them.

 - Capital cost of entry.
-How much investment would be required in a lease and stock?
+How much investment would be required in a lease and inventory?

 - Economies of scale.
 Are there any current carpet retailers that have superior buying power and economies of scale in distribution and marketing?

 - Differentiation.
 Are there any retailers that have high levels of customer loyalty to their shop, which would prevent them from buying carpets from anyone else?

 - Switching costs.
 Switching costs are not relevant and one would become relevant if a householder were to enter into a lifelong contractual agreement to buy all their carpets from one particular retailer, which is clearly unlikely.